Skip to main content

 Overview

-Anthriscus cerefolium is an annual herb reaching 12-24 inches (30-60 cm) tall with a spread of 8-12 inches (20-30 cm) and an upright, lacy habit.
-Native to Europe and western Asia—Caucasus region—it produces delicate, finely divided, fern-like, bright green leaves with a subtle anise-parsley flavor.
-Small umbels of tiny white flowers appear when temperatures exceed 70°F (21°C)—flowering ends the leaf harvest as flavor turns bitter.
+Anthriscus cerefolium is an annual herb in the carrot family (Apiaceae) reaching 12-24 inches (30-60 cm) tall with an 8-12 inch (20-30 cm) spread and an upright lacy habit.
+Native to Europe and western Asia in the Caucasus region, the species produces narrowly divided fern-like bright green leaves with a subtle anise-parsley flavor.
+Small umbels of tiny white flowers appear when temperatures exceed 70°F (21°C) — flowering ends the leaf harvest since the flavor turns bitter at that stage.
 Growth rate is fast.
-Cool-season annual—bolts quickly in heat.
+Cool-season annual that bolts quickly in heat.
 Days to maturity 40-60 from direct sow.
-One of the French fines herbes (with parsley, tarragon, and chives).
-Flavor diminishes with drying—use fresh.
-Self-seeds readily in favorable conditions.
+The species is one of the four French fines herbes (with parsley, tarragon, and chives).
+The leaf flavor diminishes with drying so the herb is used fresh.
+Self-seeds readily in favorable conditions and forms small naturalized colonies in shaded garden corners over multiple seasons.

 Native Range